bitrockteam/kafka-dvs-api/README.md

 ## API documentation

-Web-socket APIs are documented using [AsyncAPI](https://www.asyncapi.com) standard in [this descriptor](api-models/src/main/resources/asyncapi.yaml).
+Web-socket APIs are documented using [AsyncAPI](https://www.asyncapi.com) standard in [this descriptor](src/main/resources/asyncapi.yaml).

-ReST APIs are documented using [OpenAPI v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) standard in [this descriptor](api-models/src/main/resources/api.yaml).

 ## How to test